projectchrono/chrono/readme.txt

   History of API changes, bug fixes, new features

+Release 1.4.0
+x-x-xxxx

+- The rolling and spinning friction did not work properly with SOR-multithreaded solver: fixed.

 - The ChParticlesClones class now supports rolling friction and spinning friction as in the ChBody class.